CodyTseng/wechat-pay-js/README.md

-# wechat-pay-js
+# wechatpay-v3
-wechat pay sdk for nodejs
+wechatpay sdk for nodejs

+IN DEVELOPMENT!